-Invertebrates on Svalbard can be found just about anywhere, flying, under rocks, in the soil, crawling on the vegetation, in the streams and ponds, even on the surface of glaciers.
+Invertebrates in Svalbard can be found just about anywhere, flying, under rocks, in the soil, crawling on the vegetation, in the streams and ponds, even on the surface of glaciers.
 However, they are more common where there is some soil and vegetation and on the warmer west coast.
 As they are generally small, they are often not obvious and some effort is required to observe them.
 Nonetheless, there they are and often in vast numbers.
-Areas of Colesdalen can have over 800,000 individuals of one species of collembolan every square metre.
+Areas of Colesdalen can have over 800,000 individuals of one species of collembolan every square metre (Coulson unpub data).

 Organic soils on Svalbard are generally extremely shallow, often less than 10cm deep.
 However, densities of animals can be very high.
-Tundra heath vegetation often has among the deepest organic soils and consequently greatest numbers of soil animals, up to 400,000 Collembola and 10,000 mites per square metre.
+Tundra heath vegetation often has among the deepest organic soils and consequently greatest numbers of soil animals, up to 400,000 Collembola and 10,000 mites per square metre (Hodkinson 2013; Seniczak et al. 2014).
 In addition to the mites and Collembola, there are also various small worms present, both nematode and enchytraeid – small white worms varying between a few millimetres to a couple of centimetres in length.

 Although polar semi-desert vegetation may appear more barren, it can often contain extremely high densities of soil animals.
 Densities of over 250,000 Collembola per metre squared are often found.
 This may be because although the soil is less deep, the open and free draining nature of the soil means that soil temperatures during the summer may be considerable warmer than in tundra heath vegetation and may on brief occasions approach 30oC (Convey et al. 2018).
 Annual temperature regimes for soil at approximately 1cm depth are shown for two typical vegetation classifications in the two following graphs.